ultraleap/UnityPlugin/README.md

 To download Leap Motion's latest stable modules as .unitypackages, visit [our Unity developer site][devsite].
 Be sure to also check out our [documentation and API reference][um-docs]!

-The UnityModules repository is designed to be opened in 2019.2.
-Our release packages should support 5.6.2 and up, for stable Unity releases.
+**This relese of the UnityModules repository is designed to be opened in 2018.4 only**.
+There is a separate release that supports Unity 2019.4LTS and Unity 2020.2.
 If you hit an issue with version support, please submit a ticket with any details!

-Since Unity Modules 4.5.0, our [releases page][releases] on this repository is the official source for distribution.
-This version of UnityModules fixes compilation warnings in Unity 2019 and includes some fixes for newer Unity features like the Scriptable Render Pipeline (in 2019.1 and beyond).

-### Notes on SpatialTracking import errors.

-* Unity 2019.4 users: If you get errors related to "SpatialTracking" upon importing the Core module, you will need to install [XR Legacy Input Helpers](http://docs.unity3d.com/Packages/com.unity.xr.legacyinputhelpers@2.1/manual/index.html).

-* Unity 2020.1 users: If you get errors related to "SpatialTracking" upon importing the Core module, you will need to install the [Oculus XR package](http://docs.unity3d.com/Packages/com.unity.xr.oculus@1.4/manual/index.html).

-### Notes on Unity 2018.4 (LTS).

-* It is not possible to support Unity 2018 LTS -> Unity 2020.2 in a single package.
-This release is optimised for Unity 2019.4.
-However, it is possible to use it in Unity 2018.4.
-* To do this delete the manifest.json file in the packages folder.
-Also delete the LeapMotion.asmdef file inside Assets/Plugins/LeapMotion/Core/Scripts and then open the project.
-Note, a couple of the scenes will not work in this version of Unity.
+Note, two of the scenes will not work in this version of Unity.
 These are FingerDetectionDemo and VRVisualizer.

 ## License